fildb/.github/profile/README.md

 3. No access control management for the data reading
 4. No data access log for auditing purposes

-Additionally, there are some concept-specific obstacles:

-1. No well-established standard for integrating micro-payments into AI chat workflow
-2. SQL-like querying of CSV data requires loading the whole dataset into an MCP server memory

-We've managed to mitigate all that by either implementing or planning appropriate workarounds.

 ## Technologies we used

 1. **Filecoin**: PandoraService, PDP payment rails, Filecoin Web Services, Synapse SDK, USDFC.
-1. **FilCDN**: for realtime data retrieval
+1. **FilCDN**: for instant data availability
-1. **ERC721** for NFT-gated access on the Filecoin EVM
-1. **Lit Protocol** for encryption keys storage
-1. **MCP protocol** for integration with AI applications
+1. **LLMs.txt standard**: for integrating with LLM/AI applications
-1. **AlaSQL** for querying CSV data with SQL
+1. **HTTP 402**: for monetizing access to the data

 ## How we built it

 The idea was proposed in the "call for startups" document shared during the PL_Genesis hackathon.
-Originally, it was proposed as a WordPress plugin but we've decided to go with more generic CSV data source for the hackathon-grade PoC implementation.

-We split the implementation into three projects:

-1. EVM backend - on-chain datasets registry + custom PandoraService fork with fine grained control over the datasets storage lockup period
-1. CLI tool - can be executed in the same infrastructure where original data resides, guides user to select public/private data chunks, encrypts private data with encryption keys securely stored with Lit protocol and uploads both to the Filecoin via Synapse SDK
-1. MCP server - reads dataset registry from on-chain registry, provide tools for searching for and in the datasets, uses Synapse SDK to fetch the data and Lit protocol to retrieve encryption keys for decrypting
+The system consists of several components:

+1. FDB backend - integrates with Filecoin via Synapse SDK.
+Handles ACL, datasets management, billing and payout management with USDFC token on Filecoin blockchain.
+2. WordPress plugin - provides UI for the website administrators to set up what data they want to share, integrates with the FDB backend for the data uploading, generates llms.txt file for LLM/AI applications
+3. FDB CDN - wraps FilCDN by introducing monetization using HTTP 402 header.

 ## What we learned

-- PDP deals system is a powerful framework for customising data storate SLAs for virtually any project needs
+- PDP deals system is a powerful framework for customizing data storate SLAs for virtually any project needs
 - Synapse SDK is a great interface for building on top of the Filecoin Onchain Cloud
-- CLI tool will not satisfy target audience, so we need to provide more conventien tool (possibly, with web UI)
-- To find PMF we need to narrow down the target audience
+- To find PMF we need to narrow down the target audience to the clearly reachable community

 ## What's next for

 We must find the PMF - that's our priority #1 right now.

-To reach the potential target audience, we are planning to create a WordPress plugin that will support exporting data using a convenient web UI for non-technical users.
-The first version of the plugin will not have all features, but will enable us to establish a direct communication channel with the target audience.
+We are planning to use the WordPress plugin for reaching our target audience directly.
+The first version of the plugin doesn't not have all features planned and we're planning to adding them incrementally.

-We also need to find a way to accept micro-payments on the MCP server, instead of asking LLM application users to grant our MCP server access to their EOA private key.
+We also need to find a way to accept micro-payments via HTTP protocol.
+Our current vision is to utilize HTTP 402 response header instructing LLM/AI applications how to pay with USDFC token.
+Further research is needed to clarify the actual implementation details.

-We want to log the data access events on-chain for auditing purposes.